 Surfboard Rentals and Surf Shops

-There are surf shops who will rent you a surfboard for a week, but at the surf beach itself, there are numerous surf schools who also rent boards.
-You can turn up and take a surf lesson at Encuentro, at schools like Bobo’s, Pauhana, Chino’s, etc. Pauhana specialise in teaching kids to surf.
+There are surf shops that will rent you a surfboard for a week, but at the surf beach itself, there are numerous surf schools that also rent boards.
+You can turn up and take a surf lesson at Encuentro, at schools like Bobo’s, Pauhana, Chino’s, etc. Pauhana specialises in teaching kids to surf.
 Swell surf camp will only teach their own guests to surf.

 Shopping in General